DannyRoberts95/Creative-Programming/02_Shape/README.md

 # Section 2 - Shape

-This repository is a collection of P5 sketches exploring the area of shape and .
+This repository is a collection of P5 sketches exploring the areas of shape and pattern.
+Each sketch can be viewed by clicking the link below the title.

 This section will touch on:

+- polar co-ordinates
+- beginShape & endShape functions
+- vertices
+- grid systems & distortion of grid systems
+- rotation of a system elements
+- mouse interaction

 ---